THE UNITY DIABETES MANAGEMENT SYSTEM

-Complex system-level design of connected medical devices is an area of specialization for NOVO.
+Product development for connected medical devices is an area of specialization for NOVO.
 Our hardware, software, and systems engineers thrive on tough projects like the Unity Diabetes Management System.
-Projects that involve all engineering disciplines, and that take advantage of our extensive product development infrastructure, are where we can add the most value.
+We have 60+ engineers across the primary engineering disciplines, and an extensive product development infrastructure to support rapid product development for complex medical systems.

 Patents Associated With This Project